-The Chairman's statement, the Chief Executive's review, the Strategic report and all the information contained in the Governance section of this online report, comprise the Directors' report for the year ended 31 December 2014.
+The Chairman's statement, the Chief Executive's review, the Chief Financial Officer's report and all the governance information together comprise the Directors' report for the year ended 31 December 2016.

-The Strategic report is a review of the development of the Group's businesses, the financial performance during the year ended 31 December 2014, key performance indicators, a description of the principal risks and uncertainties facing the Group and information about the use of financial instruments.
+The Strategic report is a review of the development of the Group's businesses, the financial performance during the year ended 31 December 2016, key performance indicators and a description of the principal risks and uncertainties facing the Group.
 The Strategic report has been prepared solely to assist the shareholders in assessing the Group's strategies and the potential of those strategies.
 It should not be relied on by any other party for any other purpose.
 Forward-looking statements have been made by the directors in good faith using information available up to the date of this report and such statements should be regarded with caution because of the inherent uncertainties in economic trends and business risks.
 Since the end of the financial year no important events affecting the business of the Group have occurred.

-The Board has recommended a final ordinary dividend of 9.8p (2013: 9.1p) bringing the total ordinary dividend to 14.4p per share (2013: 13.5p).
-The Board has also recommended a supplemental distribution, by way of a special dividend, amounting to 20.0p per share (2013: 10.0p).
-If approved by shareholders, the final ordinary dividend of 9.8p per share for 2014 and the supplemental distribution of 20.0p per share for 2014 will be paid on 1 May 2015 to all shareholders on the register at the close of business on 27 March 2015.
+The Board has recommended a final dividend of 10.8p per share (2015: 10.3p) bringing the total ordinary dividend to 15.8p per share (2015: 15.1p).
+If approved by shareholders, the final dividend of 10.8p per share will be paid on 2 June 2017 to all shareholders on the register at the close of business on 21 April 2017.

 There are also a number of other agreements that take effect, alter, crystallise or terminate upon a change of control of the Company following a takeover bid such as commercial contracts, bank loan agreements, property lease agreements, employment contracts and employee share plans.
 None of these are considered to be significant in terms of their likely impact on the business of the Group as a whole, and the directors are not aware of any agreements between the Company and themselves or employees that provide for compensation for loss of office or employment that occurs because of a takeover bid except where specifically mentioned in this report.